Bari Weiss: 2017–2020: The New York Times

-In March 2018, Weiss published the column "We're All Fascists Now" in which she argued that members of the left-wing are increasingly intolerant of alternate views, presenting varied examples.
-Shortly after publication, the piece was corrected and an editorial note was placed on it because one of the examples used was a fake antifa Twitter account.
+In March 2018, Weiss published the column "We're All Fascists Now", in which she argued that members of the left wing are increasingly intolerant of alternate views, presenting varied examples.
+Shortly after publication, the piece was corrected, and an editorial note was placed on it because one of the examples used was a fake antifa Twitter account.
 This account had been identified as fake in multiple media outlets in 2017 as a right-wing masquerade aimed at discrediting the left-wing protest movement.

 In May 2018, Weiss published "Meet the Renegades of the Intellectual Dark Web".
-This piece profiled a collection of thinkers who share an unorthodox approach to their fields and to the media landscape.
+This piece profiled a collection of thinkers who shared an unorthodox approach to their fields and the media landscape.
 Weiss collectively described them as the Intellectual Dark Web, borrowing the term from Eric Weinstein, managing director of Thiel Capital.
 Outlets have commented on and critiqued the label through 2020.

 On June 7, 2020, the Times editorial page editor, James Bennet, resigned after more than 1,000 staffers signed a letter protesting his publication of an op-ed by U.S. Senator Tom Cotton saying that since "rioters have plunged many American cities into anarchy," soldiers should be sent as backup for the police to end the violence.
 Bennet later stated he had not read the op-ed beforehand.
-Weiss characterized the internal controversy as an ongoing "civil war" between what she called young "social justice warriors" and what she identified as older "free speech advocate" staffers.
-This characterization was disputed by numerous other journalists and opinion writers at the Times; Taylor Lorenz, a technology reporter who covers internet culture, described it as a "willful misrepresentation" that ignored the numerous older staffers who had spoken out, while Jamal Jordan, the Times digital storytelling editor, criticized her for not listening to her black colleagues and instead dismissing their concerns as a "woke civil war".
+Weiss called the internal controversy an ongoing "civil war" between what she called young "social justice warriors" and what she called older "free speech advocate" staffers.
+This characterization was disputed by other journalists and opinion writers at the Times; Taylor Lorenz, a technology reporter who covers internet culture, called it a "willful misrepresentation" that ignored the numerous older staffers who had spoken out, while Jamal Jordan, the Times's digital storytelling editor, criticized Weiss for not listening to her black colleagues and dismissing their concerns as a "woke civil war".